Structural reconstruction as the origin of the cuprate pseudogap

-In the overdoped regime above $p^*$, LCO remains in the HTT phase down to the lowest temperatures.
-In this crystallographic phase, the space group is I4/mmm ($\#$139) with a single Cu atom in the primitive unit cell, see Fig. \ref{Fig:PG_schematic_Structure} (right).
-The normal state in the overdoped regime above $p^*$ is associated with a single large Fermi surface, which is well captured by the following tight-binding model:
+We first consider the overdoped regime, above $p^*$, where La$_2$CuO$_4$ remains in the HTT phase down to the lowest temperatures.
+In this crystallographic phase, the space group is I4/mmm ($\#$139) with a single Cu atom in the primitive unit cell, see Fig.~\ref{fig:structural} (right).
+The normal state in this regime is described by a single large Fermi surface, which is well captured by DFT calculations (see materials and methods).
+This is illustrated in Fig.~\ref{fig:case_study}A, in which we overlay the calculated Fermi surface for $p=0.24$ with the one reported by recent angle-dependent magnetoresistance experiments \cite{Fang2022}.
+These first-principles results can be parametrized by a tight-binding model with a single Cu atom per unit cell, see supplementary text and Figs.~\ref{fig:structure_HTT} and \ref{fig:fig_sm_htt}.

-as shown in Figs. \ref{Fig:Case_Study_LCO} a) (tight-binding parameters and details on DFT calculations are given in the Supplemental Material).
-Long-range hopping amplitudes are necessary to properly capture a closed Fermi surface for $p=0.24$ in LCO.
-We overlay the reported Fermi surface from recent angle-dependent magnetoresistance experiments for $p=0.24$ \cite{Fang2022}, showing good agreement with the DFT calculations.

-Below $p^*$, at high temperatures, LCO also stabilizes in the HTT phase.
-However, below a certain temperature, there is a structural phase transition to the LTO phase with space group Bmeb ($\#$64).
-The main difference between the HTT and LTO phases is the tilt of the oxygen octahedra.
+For doping values $p<p^*$, at high temperatures, La$_2$CuO$_4$ also stabilizes in the HTT phase.
+However, below a certain temperature, a structural phase transition to the LTO phase with space group Bmeb ($\#$64) takes place.
+The main difference between the HTT and LTO phases is the tilt of the oxygen octahedra, effectively doubling the size of the unit cell.
 In the HTT phase, the Cu-apical O bonds lie along the z-axis, whereas in the LTO phase, they are tilted along one specific Cu-O plaquette diagonal in a staggered fashion.
-This tilt gives rise to two inequivalent Cu sites in the primitive unit cell, as indicated by the light and dark blue colors in Fig. \ref{Fig:PG_schematic_Structure} (left), and introduces glide planes, characterizing the space group as nonsymmorphic.
+This tilt gives rise to two inequivalent Cu sites in the primitive unit cell, as indicated by the light and dark blue colors in Fig.~\ref{fig:structural} (left), and introduces glide planes, characterizing the space group as nonsymmorphic.

 The presence of a sublattice structure in the LTO phase makes the electronic structure unavoidably more complex, as a tight-binding Hamiltonian needs to be encoded in a two-dimensional space of internal degrees of freedom.
 The tight-binding Hamiltonian in matrix form reads